akeneo/pim-helpcenter/content/md/first-steps/manage-product-identifiers.md

 - This attribute is not localizable (per locale) nor scopable (per channel).

 ::: warning
-The identifier attribute will evolve:
+The identifier attribute has evolved:
-- SKU will soon become optional, meaning this field can stay empty when creating a new product.
+- SKU is now optional, meaning this field can stay empty when creating a new product.
 - This attribute can also be deleted from family attributes and be unselected from being required for product completeness.
 :::